sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <p class="subtitle">Bytes fetched due to a cache miss</p>

-A high volume of missses indicates that the many searches are not hitting the cache.
+A high volume of misses indicates that the many searches are not hitting the cache.
 Consider increasing the cache size.

 This panel has no related alerts.